B.1.d. Service and Assistance Animals Policy

-The definition of assistance animals under the FHA (Fair Housing Act) and for the purposes of Middlebury’s policies is broader than the definition of "service animal" under the ADA, and may include animals that work, provide assistance, or perform tasks for the benefit of a person with a disability, but do not meet the ADA definition of "service animal" as defined above.
+The definition of assistance animals under the FHA (Fair Housing Act) and for the purposes of Middlebury’s policies is broader than the definition of "service animal" under the ADA, and may include domesticated animals that work, provide assistance, or perform tasks for the benefit of a person with a disability, but do not meet the ADA definition of "service animal" as defined above.
 Assistance animals can also provide emotional support that alleviates one or more identified symptoms of a person's disability.
 An assistance animal is not a pet.
 Due to the shared nature of our on-campus residential environment, Middlebury reserves the right to limit certain types of assistance animals.
 Based on past experience, snakes and ferrets, even if caged, are not permitted as either pets or assistance animals.

 The United States Department of Housing and Urban Development applies the FHA to numerous housing situations including dorms and residence halls on college and university campuses.
 It requires such entities to provide reasonable accommodations for people with disabilities living in dorms and residence halls.
 Assistance animals are considered a reasonable accommodation under the FHA.

-Because assistance animals do not qualify as service animals under the ADA, they are only allowed in the room and building of the student, faculty or staff member who has been approved for reasonable accommodation.
+Because assistance animals do not qualify as service animals under the ADA, they are only allowed in the room and building of the student, faculty, or staff member who has been approved for reasonable accommodation.
 They will be allowed in outdoor spaces under proper handling when appropriate (e.g. taking a dog for a walk in accordance with II.A.6.
 Pet Policy and Section C. below), but they are not allowed in other offices, dorm rooms, classrooms, dining halls, or any other space or building on campus.

 i.
 Reasonable Accommodation Request for Assistance Animals